craftercms/docs/source/.new-ia/by-role/architect/availability.rst

 Availability
 ============

-Crafter CMS supports geo-distributed deployments with multiple data-centers per geography making the uptime of the delivery tier near 100%.
+CrafterCMS supports geo-distributed deployments with multiple data-centers per geography making the uptime of the delivery tier near 100%.
 Traffic to the content delivery system flows to the nearest healthy data-center providing speed and availability.